ailisp/commonlisp-vscode/README.md

 ## Known Issues

-- Auto formatting is not perfect, need improvement in common lisp language server side
 - REPL is a seperate process to language server, would be nice to be the same one
 - On hover document has some additional not helpful information.
 - No debugger, but planned to come soon.